calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

     * Cross-reference your actions

 You need a note taking system.
-You're note taking system should be online and transparent.
-I need to be able to assess (some of) this.
+Your note taking system should be online and transparent.

 * Every subject session has progress, evidence and actions
     * You record
         * Action points
         * Reflections
-    * Educator records
+    * My records
-        * Comments on each students input every session
+        * Comments on each student for each session
         * Monitor Engagement
-        * Every interaction with me is assessed
-            * Asking something - not a problem -
-                I will be considering - why are they asking this?
+            * If I was asked 'How is StudentX engaging with the subject sessions'.
+I could respond by pointing them at your action points and reflections for each session.
-        * I have to justify your progress at any time
+        * I could be asked to justify your progress
-            * E.g last year when lockdown happened - educators asked to predict on trajectory
+            * e.g last year when lockdown happened - educators asked to predict on trajectory
+            * I will be part of a panel of professionals that could be asked about your progress

 How we will reflect?
 Tooling
 ----------------------------